 The reminder of this paper is organized as follows.
-Section II demonstrates the policy conflict problem and our basic idea.
-Section III proposes the semantic-preserving transferring to retain the high-level intents.
-Section IV defines the problem of finding an optimal placement from the global view, and design a heuristic algorithm to obtain a near-optimal solution within acceptable time cost.
-Section V evaluates CORA's performance.
-And after discussing the related work in Section VI, Section VII concludes this paper.
+Section 2 demonstrates the policy conflict problem and our basic idea.
+Section 3 proposes the semantic-preserving transferring to retain the high-level intents.
+Section 4 defines the problem of finding an optimal placement from the global view, and designs a heuristic algorithm to obtain a near-optimal solution within acceptable time cost.
+Section 5 presents two aggregation-based optimizations on local switch, and demonstrates their compatibilities with CORA.
+Section 6 evaluates CORA's performance.
+Section 7 discusses the possible extension of CORA.
+And after discussing the related work in Section 8, Section 9 concludes this paper.